aisingapore/ai-practitioner-handbook/book/1-pre-project-phase/business_challenge_2_ai_problem.md

 ![Map Diagram](../assets/images/diagrams/map_diagram.jpg)

-## Translation of Business Challenge into AI Problem
+## Translation of Problem Statement into AI Problem

 Next, it is wise to decompose the problem statement into different technical requirements of an AI problem.
 This can be done by asking a series of questions to prompt the sponsor to better describe their technical requirements.